andrewpbray/course-materials-fall-2019/syllabus.md

 [OpenIntro: Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs) (2014), by Diez, Barr and Çetinkaya-Rundel, available in three formats: pdf, tablet-friendly pdf, and paperback edition.
-The textbook is free and open-source, but you're encouraged to purchase the paperback edition through Amazon for < $10.
+The textbook is free and open-source, but you're encouraged to purchase the paperback edition for roughly $10.
 The textbook is a key component of the course.

 ### Class components